Cleveland-Cliffs Inc. (CLF)

 - Strategic acquisitions and partnerships.

-- Increased competition from domestic and international producers.
+- Increased competition from domestic and foreign steel producers.

 - Long-standing relationships with key customers in the automotive and infrastructure sectors.